 One of my most treasured possessions is a ratty, tattered copy of my Peters & Baum family tree that my grandmother gave me as a budding tween.
-On the back of it, my middle school science teacher jotted a hall pass in 1987 and it stands as testament to how long I’ve carried these papers with me through countless moves, two marriages, two children and three Army bases.
+On the back of it, my middle school science teacher jotted a hall pass in 1987 and it stands as a testament to how long I’ve carried these papers with me through countless moves, two marriages, two children and three Army bases.
 To say it holds a special place in my heart falls far short of its true value.
-When my grandmother gave me these, she couldn’t have possibly known they would be the start of a simple hobby that would grow into a full blown, passionate obsession.
+When my grandmother gave me these, she couldn’t have possibly known they would be the start of a simple hobby that would grow into a full-blown, passionate obsession.

 My love for genealogy and history set me on the path to becoming a member of the Daughters of the American Revolution where I serve as my chapter’s public relations contact & VIS chairman, providing social media support.
 I was a volunteer researcher for the Fishkill Supply Depot, a Revolutionary War historic site, where we re-examined the thousands of muster rolls to identify the unknown soldiers potentially buried there on the grounds.
 I have also participated in several indexing projects for Family Search.org.